venetucci/book-notes/2018 notes/platform-revolution-notes.md

 - Jobs interpreted the openness spectrum as "fragmented" (open) vs. "integrated" (closed); this terminoligy biased the debate to favor closed, controlled systems.

 💼 **Myspace vs. Facebook:**
-- The shift from Myspace to Facebook:
   - Myspace dominated social networking before Facebook.
 It released a ton of features, but constrained engineering resources meant they were often buggy and had poor user experience.
-They decided to keep the site closed to outside developers and couldn't solve this.
+Because Myspace kept their site closed to outside developers, the problem continued.
   - In retrospect, cofounder Chris DeWolfe says that they should have focused on 5 - 10 key features and let the rest be built by outside developers.
   - Facebook was initially closed to outside innovators, but opened to dot-com users in 2006 and started gaining on Myspace.
-  - in May 2007, Facebook launched Facebook Platform to help developers create apps.
-This led to a large shift, ended up with 7,000 side applications by November.
+  - The huge shift came from the launch of Facebook Platform, which launched in May 2007 to help developers create apps.
+By November, there were 7000 outside applications.
 Myspace reacted by also opening to developers in 2008, but it was too late.
-- Myspace was _too_ open
-  - Self-serve advertising = an overly accessible path for inappropriate content.
-No focus on curating content.
+- Myspace's self-serve advertising feature opened the platform to significant amounts of inappropriate content, further degraded Myspace's attractiveness to users.
+- This is an example of a platform being simultaneously too closed and too open.

 💼 **Youtube:**
-- Highly open system = delivers a wide array of content from all types of content creators.
+- Highly open system = delivers a wide array of content from all types of content creators; is a true platform vs a distribution system.

 🔑 **Three kinds of openness decisions that managers face:**
 1. Manager/sponsor participation